 Upon successful completion of all classroom requirements, students are expected to begin the externship portion of their programs within 14 calendar days (excluding holidays and regularly scheduled breaks).
 If a student does not begin externship training within 14 calendar days, he/she must be dropped from the program.
-A leave of absence (LOA) may only be approved if the student's reason meets the criteria of the LOA Policy.
-Students may only miss 14 consecutive calendar days once they start externship or they must be dropped from the program.
+A leave of absence (LOA)

 Each student has approximately 120 calendar days to complete their externship.
-Any modular student who does not complete externship training within 120 calendar days should meet with the Campus President or Academic Dean to approve the time remaining to complete the externship.
+Any modular student who does not complete externship training within 120 calendar days should meet with the Campus Director or Academic Dean to approve the time remaining to complete the externship.